Investment Banking from a Military Background: Transition Guide

 Key Takeaways

-Military experience translates well to investment banking through leadership, discipline, performance under pressure, attention to detail, and teamwork skills that banks value.
+Military experience translates well to investment banking through leadership, discipline, performance under pressure, attention to detail, and teamwork skills that banks genuinely value and actively recruit for.

-Veteran-specific programs at Goldman Sachs, JP Morgan, Citi, Morgan Stanley, and other banks provide structured support for military transitions.
+Veteran-specific programs at Goldman Sachs, JP Morgan, Citi, Morgan Stanley, and other banks provide structured support for military transitions that bypass traditional recruiting channels.

 Technical preparation is essential because military service does not provide the financial skills required.
-Invest time in learning accounting, valuation, and modeling.
+Invest time in learning accounting, valuation, and modeling before recruiting begins.

 Networking matters significantly because veterans typically lack existing finance networks.
-Leverage veteran connections and bank programs deliberately.
+Leverage veteran connections and bank programs deliberately, and use your military background as a natural conversation starter.

-Start early by beginning preparation 12-24 months before planned transition to maximize readiness when recruiting opportunities arise.
+Start early by beginning preparation 12 to 24 months before your planned transition to maximize readiness when recruiting opportunities arise.

 Moving Forward

 The transition from military service to investment banking is challenging but achievable for veterans who prepare deliberately.
-Banks genuinely value military backgrounds and have invested in programs to support transitions because they recognize the qualities that veterans bring.
+Banks genuinely value military backgrounds and have invested in programs to support transitions because they recognize the qualities that veterans bring to deal teams and client relationships.

 Your military experience is an asset, not a liability.
 The discipline, leadership, and performance under pressure that defined your service will serve you equally well in banking.
 The key is preparing thoroughly, networking strategically, and presenting your background in terms that resonate with banking recruiters and interviewers.